AryanJhaveri/Ad-Click-Through-Rate-Analysis/README.md

 Each of these questions was addressed through rigorous data analysis, providing actionable insights to improve advertising strategies and outcomes.

 ## Key Findings

 ### Impact of Daily Time Spent on Site and Area Income
 <table>
   <tr>
     <td>
-      <strong>Daily Time Spent on Site</strong>: Users who clicked on ads spent less time on the site on average compared to those who did not click.
+      <strong>Daily Time Spent on Site</strong>: Users who clicked on ads spent less time on the site on average compared to those who did not click.<br>
       This suggests that ads are effectively capturing the attention of users with specific needs or interests early in their visit.
     </td>
     <td>
       <img src="https://github.com/user-attachments/assets/80c184a3-462e-4b1c-9a7e-2774b8372ffb" alt="Density Plot of Daily Time Spent on Site" width="1700"/>